TenjinInc/procrastinator/README.md

 # you could also use the id number directly, if you have it
 scheduler.reschedule(:reminder, id: 137)
 ```

+## Preventing Queue Workers
+Sometimes you want to be able to put your app into a maintenance mode temporarily.
+If Procrastinator sees the environment variable `PROCRASTINATOR_STOP` is set, it
+will not spawn child process queue workers at all.

+To kill workers, set `PROCRASTINATOR_STOP` to 1 and then restart your app.
+It will
+find all the old subprocesses and halt them, but not create new ones.

+This is distinct from Test Mode, because Test Mode will still create workers, but on the
+same process as the original caller to setup.

 ## Test Mode
 Procrastinator uses multi-threading and multi-processing internally, which is a nightmare for automated testing.